-Trident at American InterContinental University (AIU) is a part of AIU and will be referenced as Trident or Trident at AIU throughout this catalog.
+Trident University International (TUI) is a member of the American InterContinental University System.
+TUI will be referenced as Trident or TUI throughout this catalog.
 The Trident catalog consists of two parts: Policy Handbook and Academic Programs.
 Together these documents reflect current academic policies and procedures, program and degree offerings, course descriptions, and other pertinent information.
 This catalog was prepared based on the best information available at the time of publication.
 Trident assumes no responsibility for editorial, clerical, and programming errors that may have occurred in the publication of the catalog.

 Pursuant to the Catalog Rights policy, as laws, rules, accreditation standards, and policies change from time to time, the information in this catalog will be updated as deemed appropriate by Trident administration.
-Any updates will occur quarterly in January, April, and July.
+The annual catalog will be effective October 1 of the catalog year, and any updates will occur quarterly on January 1, April 1, and July 1 of the catalog year.
 Detailed information about what was updated may be found in the appendix of changes at the back of each edition of the catalog.